 Ultimately, the main selling point with this device is the Energy Factor (EF), which sits around 0.8-0.83, making the T-KJr2 one of the most efficient systems on the market.

 Thanks to its impressive insulation capability, you likely won’t have to worry about efficiency degradation over time.
-Instead, this device will provide you with energy cost savings for many years.
+Instead, this device will provide you with energy cost savings for many years with proper maintenance.

 Though it is true that there is plenty of upsides associated with this tankless water heater, there is a healthy amount of criticism floating around online as well.
 Based on our experience, we think that the formidable 6.6GPM and durable build quality make this model worth the investment if your space has room for adequate venting.